righ/d2a/README.rst

 .. warning::

   Put it before apps you made as much as possible.
-  Because it want to register alchemy model before the other ``apps.py``.
+  Because it wants to register alchemy model before the other ``apps.py``.

 Then `models_sqla` (default) in all apps become possible to be imported as a module.